Burden in Henselian Valued Fields

-In Definition \ref{DefInpMin}, the burden of the complete theory $T$ is the supremum (in $\Card$) of depth of inp-patterns in $T$.
+Now, we go back to the burden. \paragraph{Burden, strength and $\Card^\star$} In Definition \ref{DefInpMin}, the burden of the complete theory $T$ is the supremum (in $\Card \cup \{\infty\}$) of depth of inp-patterns in $T$.
 However this supremum is not necessarily attained by an actual inp-pattern.
-This distinction is in particular motivated by the following definition: \begin{definition}[\cite{Adl07}] A complete theory is said \textit{strong} if there is no inp-pattern of infinite depth in $T$. \end{definition}
+This distinction is in particular motivated by the following definition: \begin{definition}[\cite{Adl07}] A complete theory is called \textit{strong} if there is no inp-pattern of infinite depth in $T$. \end{definition}